About Chickasaw County

 Sheriff & Law Enforcement

-The Chickasaw County Sheriff's Office is responsible for maintaining law and order in the unincorporated areas of the county.
-It oversees the county jail, processes arrests, and maintains criminal records.
-The office is involved in various community programs aimed at enhancing public safety and fostering community relations.
-The Sheriff's Office also collaborates with local police departments to address crime and ensure efficient law enforcement throughout the county.
+Chickasaw County Sheriff's Office is responsible for maintaining law and order in the unincorporated areas of Chickasaw County.
+It oversees Chickasaw County jail, processes arrests, and maintains criminal records.
+The office is involved in various community programs meant to enhancing public safety and supporting the community relations.

 Police Departments

-Chickasaw County is served by the Chickasaw County Sheriff's Office and several municipal police departments, including the Houston Police Department and the Okolona Police Department.
-The Sheriff's Office handles law enforcement in rural areas, while municipal departments focus on city-specific policing.
-These agencies collaborate on major investigations and share resources to enhance public safety across the county.
+Chickasaw County is served by Chickasaw County Sheriff's Office and several municipal police departments, including the Houston Police Department and the Okolona Police Department.
+These agencies collaborate on major investigations and share resources to enhance public safety across Chickasaw County.
 Each department operates within its jurisdiction but maintains communication to address county-wide issues effectively.

 Law Enforcement & Arrests

-The Chickasaw County Sheriff's Office, headquartered at 1 North Jefferson Street, Houston, MS 38851, serves as the primary law enforcement agency for unincorporated areas of the county.
-The Sheriff's Office operates the Chickasaw County Detention Center, which houses inmates awaiting trial and those serving short-term sentences.
-Inmate information and jail rosters can typically be obtained by contacting the Sheriff's Office directly at (662) 456-2339, though online lookup capabilities may be limited compared to larger Mississippi counties.
+Chickasaw County Sheriff's Office, headquartered at 1 North Jefferson Street, Houston, MS 38851, is the primary law enforcement agency for unincorporated areas of Chickasaw County.
+Inmate information and jail rosters can typically be obtained by contacting the Sheriff's Office directly, though online lookup capabilities may be limited compared to larger Mississippi counties.

 - Mugshots and booking photos are generally considered public records in Mississippi and may be available through direct request to the detention center or law enforcement agency.